-The lap, the mother, the warmth, the love are all the baby needs!
+The embrace, the mother, the warmth, the love are everything a baby needs!

-And babywearing provides it all, at the same time!
+And babywearing provides all of that, at the same time!

-- Helps reduce babies' crying by approximately 50%
+- Helps reduce baby crying by approximately 50%

 - Promotes weight gain

-- Promotes healthy development of baby's spine and hips
+- Promotes healthy development of the baby's spine and hips

 - Helps prevent and correct hip dysplasia